nickelz34/Emerald-Guide/README.md

+My name is Nicholas,

 I am doing this by myself, I work 12hrs a day in a factory.
 I dont expect anything from this, I have loved this game since I was a child.
 I feel that the current sources for walkthrough help with this game are hard to navigate or are plagued with ads.
 I am aiming to bring one of the most clear, yet detailed guides for pokemon emerald as a web app free to everyone!
 I hope you all enjoy this guide and it truely helps you to be the best!
 Happy Gaming !!!

-LIVE SITE IS IN BETA BUT ITS UP :)
+THE LIVE GUIDE IS IN BETA BUT ITS UP :)

 https://nickelz34.github.io/Emerald-Guide/